hindu17/Music-playlist/README.md

 ![music](image.png)

 📦 Features

-Feature	Description
-Add Song:Type a title and click "Add Song" to append it to the playlist Next/Previous:Clickable buttons with wrap-around navigation Jump to Song:Click any song title to set it as the current song Delete Song	:Remove a song and automatically adjust current selection
+Add Song : Type a title and click "Add Song" to append it to the playlist Next/Previous :  buttons with wrap-around navigation Jump to Song : Click any song title to set it as the current song Delete Song	: Remove a song and automatically adjust current selection

 git clone https://github.com/hindu17/Music-playlist.git
 cd music-playlist-app